 What are biscotti

 - Biscotti have been around since the 14th century and were created in Tuscany from almonds.
-The reason for baking these cookies twice is that technique draws moisture out of the cookie making it hard and sturdy and it doesn’t mold.
-This was important back then because these cookies could be stored and kept for a long time.
+The reason for baking these cookies twice is that the technique draws moisture out of the cookie, making it hard and sturdy, and it doesn’t mold.
+This was important because these cookies could be stored and kept for a long time.

-- Biscotti have that familiar log shape and can be baked in so many different flavors and you can add many types of ingredients like fruit, nuts, chocolate chips, and more.
+- Biscotti have that familiar log shape and can be baked in so many different flavors.
+You can add many types of ingredients like fruit, nuts, chocolate chips, and more.
 The add-ins are endless.

 Making these candied fruit cookies is super easy.
-The dough is simple to make, you simply shape the dough into a log and bake, then cut it into slices, and bake again.
+The dough is simple to make; you shape it into a log and bake, then cut it into slices and bake again.
 That’s it!

 These cookies are also called Jeweled Biscotti